tkr-research/twinbreak/README.md

 - NVIDIA GPU with at least 48 GB of memory
 - 130 GB of available disk space

-💡 Hint 1: Reproducing the full experimental suite from the paper, including models with up to 70 billion parameters, demands significantly more resources, both GPU memory and disk space.
+💡 _Hint 1_: Reproducing the full experimental suite from the paper, including models with up to 70 billion parameters, demands significantly more resources, both GPU memory and disk space.
 For reference, our experimental setup used an Intel Xeon Gold 6526Y CPU (16 cores, 64 threads), 256 GB of RAM, four NVIDIA L40S GPUs (each with 48 GB of GDDR6 memory), and a 7 TB HDD.
-Scripts related to these large-scale experiments are included for completeness but are not required to run the artifact’s core demonstration.
-Users may safely skip them if constrained by hardware.
+Configurations to these large-scale experiments are included for completeness but are not part of the prepared demonstration.
+Users may select the respective model architectures in the configuration file to execute them.

-💡 Hint 2: The most memory-intensive aspect of the artifact is the generation of LLM responses during utility and safety evaluations, not the TwinBreak attack itself.
-By default, a batch size of 20 is used.
+💡 _Hint 2_: The most memory-intensive aspect of the artifact is the generation of LLM responses during utility and safety evaluations, not the TwinBreak attack itself.
+By default, a batch size of 20 is used for inference during benchmark executions.
 To reduce runtime, this can be increased up to 100, provided sufficient GPU memory is available.
 If the available GPU memory is less than 48 GB, the batch size may need to be reduced to fit the model, though this will come at the cost of longer runtimes.